AdobeDocs/experience-manager-65.en/help/journey-headless/developer/overview.md

 Documentation journeys show you how AEM solves a business problem by providing a narrative that guides you through complex, interrelated processes and features.
 A journey illustrates how multiple features work together to serve a single business need.

-As such journeys are designed to stand on their own.
-However a number of them can be related to each other.
+As such, journeys are designed to stand on their own.
+However, several them can be related to each other.
 Check out these additional journeys for more information on how AEM's powerful features work together.

 * [AEM Headless tutorials](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/overview.html) - If you prefer to learn by doing and are technically inclined, take our hands-on tutorials organized by API and framework, that explore creating and using applications built on AEM Headless.
 * [AEM Headless Translation Journey](/help/journey-headless/translation/overview.md) - This documentation journey gives you a broad understanding of headless technology, how AEM serves headless content, and how you can translate it.